-The Fuel Cell Science and Technology course contained a modified curriculum that encouraged T-Shaped professional skills through the focus on fuel cell fundamentals while also expanding on fuel cell technology's influence and role in different sectors of industry.
-The surveys used to monitor students personal investment in the course was increasing positive as the semester progressed.
+The Fuel Cell Science and Technology course contained a modified curriculum that encouraged T-Shaped professional skills through focus on fuel cell fundamentals and system design while also expanding on fuel cell technology's influence and role in different sectors of industry.
+The development of T-shaped professionals in this course was also closely linked with the development of energy systems engineers.
+The combination of a final fuel cell system design project that is multidisciplinary in nature, along with the development of team work skills and a broader perspective of fuel cell technology, encouraged this development.
+The surveys used to monitor students personal investment in the course was increasingly positive as the semester progressed.
 The final surveys also showed that the overall course provided students with a stronger confidence in their ability and a higher interest in alternative energy systems.

-Due to the consistent positive feedback from students, the course succeeded in encouraging T-Shaped professionals from modifying the curriculum.
+Due to the consistent, positive feedback from students, the course succeeded in encouraging T-Shaped professionals by modifying the curriculum.
 Strong communication, teamwork, and deeper and broader understandings were some of the major skills that each student exemplified over the semester.
-Although, several milestones were achieved, it was impossible to cover fuel cell fundamentals, technology, and influence in different areas in their entirety due to the limited time.
-Each section, despite providing extensive detail, laid the foundation that students can be expected to build upon themselves either through individual teachings or group discussions.
-Students desire to continue the discussion of fuel cell topics, including 'industrial advancement in the next five years' or 'moving the U.S. to a hydrogen economy', signified that many students were eager to continue their investment in advance energy systems either in graduate school or industry.
+Although, several milestones were achieved, it was impossible to cover fuel cell fundamentals, technology, and influence in different areas in its entirety due to the limited time.
+Each section, despite providing extensive detail, laid the foundation that students can be expected to build upon themselves either through individual teaching or group discussions.
+Students desire to continue the discussion of fuel cell topics, including 'industrial advancement in the next five years' or 'moving the U.S. to a hydrogen economy', signify that many students were eager to continue their investment in advance energy systems either in graduate school or industry.

-Despite its small enrollment, this course indicates an initial step into a transformative engineering education system while demonstrating the feasibility of encouraging innovative critical-thinking engineering students.
-In many instances, many traditional science courses (Chemistry, Physics, etc.) already have a curriculum similar to this course: a lecture and with a lab section that reinforces class discussions.
-However, in those instructors focus heavily on fundamental material and less on the professional development of the student.
-Therefore, in order to apply this method to a wider basis, the initial change must begin with the instructors, who might be limited by their resources, but can teach creatively outside of the text book to reach a larger majority of students.
-Innovative teachers inside the classroom lead the way for future innovative engineers.
-In by doing so, more T-Shaped professionals will emerge, making it the responsibility of the faculty, administrators, and facility leaders to work together and gradually transform the curricula in its entirety, thus paving the way for a new generation of professional engineers and an exciting innovative future.
+This course also signifies the initial step into a transformative engineering education system.
+Starting with a single course it is possible to encourage innovative critical-thinking in eager engineering students.
+This must begin with the instructors, who might be limited by their resources, but can teach creatively outside of the text book to reach a larger majority of students.
+Innovative teachers inside the classroom set an example for students leading the way for future innovative engineers.
+As more T-Shaped professionals emerge, it will be up to the faculty, administrators, and facility leaders to work together and gradually transform the curricula in its entirety, thus paving the way for a new generation of professional engineers and an exciting innovative future.